ventZl/cmrx/README.md

 To break out of the container created by the process the remote procedure calling service is provided by the kernel.
 This allows connecting code living in various processes without compromising the memory protection mechanism and without the developer having to understand how memory isolation works.

+CMRX is using features of the CMake build system.
+This allows certain actions to be taken fully automatically guaranteeing that the state of the build is fully consistent.

 # Contributing

-CMRX is an open project and any contributions are welcome.
+CMRX is an open project and any external contributions are welcome.
 You can help even if you don't feel like developing an operating system is your cup of coffee:

 * provide feedback on your experience testing CMRX on real hardware - Have you tried to make CMRX run with your board?
 Let us know that if it works or not.
 * improve the documentation - Is the documentation missing something?
 Help to improve it!
 * reporting bugs - Did you find a bug?
 Did CMRX crash on you?
 Fill in a bug.
 * suggesting enhancements - Do you think some feature is missing?
 Propose a feature.
 * improve tests - Even though kernel does have some tests, the test suite can always be better.
 * contribute code - Contributions in the form of pull requests that resolve issues, implement enhancements or feature requests are welcome as long as they adhere to the basic concept and mission of this project.

 # Reporting bugs